a2ikm/iripper/README.md

 ## Usage

-Run `iripper` command, then enter parsing commands and scripts.
+Run `iripper` command, then enter a parsing command and scripts.

 ```
 $ iripper